tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

             .UseStartup<Startup>();
     ```

-    **Take note of the UseCloudFoundryHosting and AddConfigServer methods which are extensions that allow us to listen on a configured port and adds spring cloud config server as a configuration source respectively.**
+    **Take note of the UseCloudFoundryHosting and AddConfigServer methods which are extensions that allow us to listen on a configured port and adds spring cloud config server as a configuration source respectively.
+For further information see the Steeltoe Configuration [docs](https://steeltoe.io/docs/steeltoe-configuration/)**

 6. Navigate to the Startup class and set the following using statements: